learn-co-curriculum/learn-expert-doing-a-shift/README.md

 ## One on one support

-The one on one support model is based around giving each student a small but of your time, but all of your attention.
+The one on one support model is based around giving each student a small bit of your time, but all of your attention.
 We accomplish this by having one learn expert on the shift act as dispatcher and the rest providing the one on one support.

 - Go into Flatiron Staff Slack - #learn-experts
 - Type `@here: in` to let people know you're on and ready for your shift